Monday, February 18, 2013

 Ready to keep anyone company.

 Things went alright, it seemed.
-Scout survived the drive from Texas to Pittsburgh.
+Scout survived the drive from Texas to Pennsylvania.
 She took over the back seat.

 She didn't enjoy hotels, moving from place to place unnerved her.
-When we reached Pittsburgh, she was a bit chagrined to learn that #1 son had a new puppy, Murphy.
+When we reached our new home, she was a bit chagrined to learn that #1 son had a new puppy, Murphy.

 She was even more surprised when #1 son and #2 son's lease expired and they and Murphy moved into our new house's attic so I could help with the puppy while #1 son was at grad school and #2 son was at work.
 She wasn't sure that she wanted to share.